Bridget Christie: Utopia

 In her 2018 BBC Radio 4 show Utopia, Christie addressed world events – Kim Jong-un, the melting polar ice caps, the Brexit negotiations and Nick Knowles singing a cover of The Beatles’ “Here Comes The Sun”.
 It was recorded in front of a studio audience at the BBC Radio Theatre.
 Christie was joined by special guests Mike Christie, Leyla Hussein, Sister Agatha & Fran Blockley.

 Bridget Christie Minds The Gap

 In 2013, Bridget's first BBC radio series was broadcast on Radio 4, covering her personal take on feminism, asking why it became a dirty word and whether women still need it, featuring token man Fred MacAulay.
 A second series was released in 2015, followed by a Christmas Special, Bridget Christie's Christmas List.

 Podcasts

-Christie has been guest on the podcasts Danielle Ward's Do The Right Thing, Richard Herring's Leicester Square Theatre Podcast, Pappy's Flatshare Slamdown, Jarlath Regan's An Irishman Abroad, Stuart Goldsmith’s The Comedian’s Comedian, The Adam Buxton Podcast, The Penguin Podcast with Richard E. Grant, Literary Death Match, Off Menu with Ed Gamble and James Acaster, and Spotify podcast We Need to Talk About.
+Christie has appeared on the podcasts Danielle Ward's Do The Right Thing, Richard Herring's Leicester Square Theatre Podcast, Pappy's Flatshare Slamdown, Jarlath Regan's An Irishman Abroad, Stuart Goldsmith’s The Comedian’s Comedian, The Adam Buxton Podcast, The Penguin Podcast with Richard E. Grant, Literary Death Match, Off Menu with Ed Gamble and James Acaster, the Spotify podcast We Need to Talk About, and The Harry Hill Show.